bbrodriges/pholcidae/README.md

 ------------
 Pholcidae is a tiny Python module allows you to write your own crawl spider fast and easy.

-_View end of README to read about changes in v.
-2.0_
+_View end of README to read about changes in v2_

 Dependencies
 ------------